 From lending to digital currency to trading, an overwhelming theme throughout the two days was the rapid pace of change that financial technology is bringing about and banks’ generally slow response to the way that their industry’s infrastructure is changing.

-As Gideon Valkin (Friendly Score co-Founder) pointed out in the Big Data, Analytics and Social Media Panel, data analytics are about to completely revolutionise financial services in the same way they revolutionised advertising.
+As Gideon Valkin (Friendly Score co-Founder) pointed out in the Big Data, Analytics and Social Media Panel, data analytics are about to completely revolutionize financial services in the same way they revolutionized advertising.
 Perhaps, though, from a broader perspective the FinTech wave is best characterised as multiple smaller, focused revolutions.
 Many of the speakers pointed out that start-ups are not taking over the banks’ role in a wholesale fashion: rather multiple new firms are targeting individual services that the banks provide and offering a better user experience, eating away at their client base.

 Given this, it makes sense for banks to seek to integrate these new technologies into their rich and varied offerings, yet (with a few exceptions, notably BBVA) banks are not doing so proactively.
 Fighting the new technology, rather than collaborating with it, is senseless, because there are some things that the agile new firms are simply better placed to develop (for example, solid data sets, unencumbered by complicated legacy systems).